serhiy-smirnov/CarND-LaneLines-P1/writeup_template.md

 ### 2. Potential shortcomings with my current pipeline

-One potential shortcoming of the pipeline described above is the simple approximation of the lanes using linear regression and producing result consisting of a single line while the lanes can have certain curvature based on the road situation, even in quite limited region of interest.
+One potential shortcoming of the pipeline described above is the simple approximation of the lanes using linear regression which produces result consisting of a single line while the lanes can have certain curvature based on the road situation, even in quite limited region of interest.

 Another shortcoming I see is setting the region of interest more or less manually based on a specific image/video.
 This makes it difficult to use such an approach for different road situations and camera settings.

 Also, since Canny edge detection works with the gray image, some part of information is already lost at this step of processing.
-It can happen that the brightness information is not enough to reliably detect the edges (see example challenge.mp4).
+It can happen that the brightness information is not enough to reliably detect the edges (see example [challenge.mp4](./test_videos_output/challenge.mp4 "Input clip with tricky lighting condition")).

 ### 3. Possible improvements to my pipeline

-Possible improvement for the approximation problem would be to sort the line detections by the distance (y-coord), divide then into several segments (2-3, based on number of points and their distribution) and run linear regression on these segments.
+Possible improvement for the approximation problem would be to sort the line detections by the distance (y-coord), divide them into several segments (2-3, based on number of points and their distribution) and run linear regression on each of these segments.
-This may let to achieve more precise approximation of the lanes curvature.
+This simple improvement may let to achieve more precise approximation of the lanes curvature.
-Even better approach would be to use curve estimation instead of linear regression and then draw the results as curves and not as straight lines.
+Even better approach would be to use non-linear curve estimation instead of linear regression and then draw the results as curves and not as straight lines.

 Another potential improvement could be to include information about the camera parameters into calculation of the region of interest.
 In addition, it should be possible to detect horizon line and use this as another input into the region of interest calculation.
 On top of that it could be good to define a mask with the hood of the car, if it's visible in the camera picture, to remove it and avoid additional noise in the detections (e.g. due to sun reflection from the hood)

+Regarding the code structure, one more improvement could be introducing classes/objects to incapsulate global variables and ensure proper initialization.